<?xml version="1.0" encoding="UTF-8"?>

 <guid isPermaLink="false">http://www.nickelinthemachine.com/?p=1423</guid>

-<description><![CDATA[Visiting England apparently on a whim and a year before she made her first film late in 1925, a seventeen year-old Louise Brooks became a dancer at the Cafe de Paris in Coventry Street.
-It was here that she reputedly became the first person to dance the Charleston in London.
-The Piccadilly nightclub had quickly [...]]]></description>
+<description><![CDATA[Visiting England apparently on a whim and a year before she appeared in her first film late in 1925, Louise Brooks became a dancer at the Cafe de Paris in Coventry Street.
+She was just seventeen and it was here that she reputedly became the first person to dance the Charleston in London.
+The Piccadilly [...]]]></description>

 <content:encoded><![CDATA[<div id="attachment_1425" class="wp-caption aligncenter" style="width: 436px"><a href="http://www.nickelinthemachine.com/wordpress/wp-content/uploads/elvira-barney-1932.jpg"><img class="size-large wp-image-1425" title="elvira-barney-1932" src="http://www.nickelinthemachine.com/wordpress/wp-content/uploads/elvira-barney-1932-426x322.jpg" alt="Elvira Barney after her trial in 1932" width="426" height="322" /></a><p class="wp-caption-text">Elvira Barney arriving at her parents house at 6 Belgrave Square, 7th July 1932</p></div>

-<p>Visiting England apparently on a whim and a year before she made her first film late in 1925, a seventeen year-old Louise Brooks became a dancer at the Cafe de Paris in Coventry Street.
-It was here that she reputedly became the first person to dance the Charleston in London.
-The Piccadilly nightclub had quickly become the place to be seen after it opened a year earlier in December 1924, not least because the Prince of Wales soon became a regular visitor.</p>
+<p>Visiting England apparently on a whim and a year before she appeared in her first film late in 1925, Louise Brooks became a dancer at the Cafe de Paris in Coventry Street.
+She was just seventeen and it was here that she reputedly became the first person to dance the Charleston in London.
+The Piccadilly nightclub had quickly become fashionable with London society after it had opened in December 1924, not least because the Prince of Wales became a regular visitor.</p>

-<p>Brooks later wrote about the so-called &#8216;Bright Young Things&#8217; she had met during her time in London and waspishly described them as a dreadful, moribund lot.
+<p>Brooks later wrote about the so-called &#8216;Bright Young Things&#8217; she had met during her time in London and waspishly described them as a &#8216;dreadful, moribund lot&#8217;.
 She added that when Evelyn Waugh wrote Vile Bodies about them, only a genius could have made a masterpiece out of such glum material.</p>

 <div id="attachment_1427" class="wp-caption aligncenter" style="width: 436px"><a href="http://www.nickelinthemachine.com/wordpress/wp-content/uploads/cafe-de-paris-1932.jpg"><img class="size-large wp-image-1427" title="cafe-de-paris-1932" src="http://www.nickelinthemachine.com/wordpress/wp-content/uploads/cafe-de-paris-1932-426x286.jpg" alt="The Cafe de Paris in 1932" width="426" height="286" /></a><p class="wp-caption-text">The Cafe de Paris in 1932</p></div>